atom/atom/docs/internals/serialization.md

   serialize: -> { version: MyObject.version, ... }
 ```

-Your serializable class can optionally have a version class-level `@version`
+Your serializable class can optionally have a class-level `@version` property
-property and include a `version` key in its serialized state.
-When
+and include a `version` key in its serialized state.
+When deserializing, Atom
-deserializing, Atom will only attempt to call deserialize if the two versions
+will only attempt to call deserialize if the two versions match, and otherwise
-match, and otherwise return undefined.
-We plan on implementing a migration
+return undefined.
+We plan on implementing a migration system in the future, but
-system in the future, but this at least protects you from improperly
+this at least protects you from improperly deserializing old state.
+If you find
-deserializing old state.
-If you find yourself in dire need of the migration
-system, let us know.
+yourself in dire need of the migration system, let us know.

 ### Deferred Package Deserializers